All About Sheet Metal Workers

 Other Sheet Metal Worker Job Titles

-- Sheet Metal Apprentice
+- Metalsmith Apprentice

-- Sheet Metal Technician
+- Sheet Metal Smith

 The states with the most job growth for Sheet Metal Worker are Arizona, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Sheet Metal Worker ranges between $27,780 and $86,290.
+The typical yearly salary for Sheet Metal Workers is somewhere between $27,780 and $86,290.

 Sheet Metal Workers who work in Hawaii, Illinois, or Minnesota, make the highest salaries.